Mr. Mixx: 2000-present: Solo albums and current projects

 In 2010, Hobbs briefly reunited with former bandmates Wong Won, Ross, and Campbell as 2 Live Crew, and were honored at the 2010 VH1 Hip-Hop Honors: The Dirty South Edition awards show where they also performed.

 In 2016, Hobbs reunited with Ross to reform 2 Live Crew shortly before Wong Won's death in 2017.
-The duo subsequently released two singles How Bout Dem Cowboys (2016) and One Horse Sleigh (2016), and continue to tour nationally as 2 Live Crew.
+The duo subsequently released two singles How Bout Dem Cowboys (2016) and One Horse Sleigh (2016), and continued to tour nationally as 2 Live Crew, until Ross' death in 2024.